ArcBees/dev-site/site/src/main/markdown/gwtp/tutorials/index.md

 It doesn't look like much at first, but there are a couple of key points that we need to explain before we continue.

 * HomeView extends `ViewImpl` which gives us access to the `initWidget()` method.
-This method will take care of initializing any DOM specific elements for you.
+This method will take care of initializing any DOM specific element for you.

-* The View needs to implement an interface called `MyView` which is contained in the Presenter.
+* The View needs to implement the interface `MyView` which is contained in the Presenter.
 This will allow the Presenter to talk to the View using the interface.

 * In this tutorial, we use the [UiBinder]({{#uibinder}}) framework to build the UI.
 This `interface Binder extends UiBinder<Widget, HomeView> {}` is how we tell GWTP to use the UiBinder XML file associated to the View.
 We will talk about this later with a concrete example.